Inlet Beach Club Hurricane Plan

 5) Securely close and lock balcony and window storm shutters.

-as much as possible to preserve food as long as possible after a power
+much as possible to preserve food as long as possible

 failure.